angxionglin/LTA/README.md

 ### Creating Shell Script

-1) Go to the directory you want in terminal by using the command '**CD**'
+1) Go to the directory you want in terminal by using the command "**CD**"
-2) nano <script name>.sh Eg. nano launcher.sh
+2) nano -script name-.sh Eg. nano launcher.sh
 3) Ensure the header got '**#!/bin/sh**'
 4) Type the commands you want to run upon booting up.
 Reccommended to go the default directory upon startup

-This is how the script should look like:
+This is how the script should look like

 **#!/bin/sh**